EsbenNedergaard/quarkus-rest-playground/README.md

 ## Interacting with APIs

 The app runs on `localhost:8080`.
-You can interact with the APIs via Swagger `localhost:8080/swagger-ui`
+You can interact with the APIs via Swagger http://localhost:8080/swagger-ui.html/

+Example user:
+ - Username: leo
+ - Password: 1234

 Alternatively you can use CURL as follows,